Carlton Beach (private)

 Plage de la Bocca (public)

-Plage de la Bocca is one of the favourite public beaches.
-It’s further west around the bay from the Croisette, close to the airport, but don’t let that put you off.
-It has lovely sandy beaches and is popular with younger families.
+Plage de la Bocca is one of the most popular public beaches in Cannes.
+Just like the surrounding neighbourhood, there is a more laid-back side of the city on show here.
+It’s further west around the bay from La Croisette, close to the airport, but that’s part of the attraction; it can be a little less hectic in the summer months.
+It has lovely sandy beaches and is popular with young families.

 Plage du Midi (public)